Kashmir: Conflict profile

-As of 2010, India administers 43 per cent of the region including most of Jammu, the Kashmir Valley, Ladakh and the Siachen Glacier.
-Pakistan controls 37 per cent of Kashmir namely Azad Kashmir and the northern areas of Gilgit and Baltistan.
+As of 2013, India administers 43 per cent of the region - including most of Jammu, the Kashmir Valley, Ladakh and the Siachen Glacier.
+Pakistan controls 37 per cent of Kashmir, namely Azad Kashmir and the northern areas of Gilgit and Baltistan.
 In addition, China occupies 20 per cent of Kashmir following the Sino-Indian War of 1962.
-The Shaksam Valley, which China claims, is part of Tibet and under Chinese occupation.
+The Shaksam Valley, which China claims, is part of Tibet.

 Indo-Pakistani War of 1947